FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 A folder of saved colors can be helpful for remembering your past scans.

+I realized that my initial prototype was not very interactive, it required the use of a computer to fine tune the colors.
+My next design incorporated a joystick, though it is not connected yet, so the user can use the device as a standalone object and not have to interface with a computer to use the product.

 ## Part C. Prototype the device

 You will be using your smartphone as a stand-in for the device you are prototyping.
 You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.